Islamicate-DH/islamicate-dh.github.io/IW2Course_2016.md

 _Prepare for Class:_

-* Task assigned to you by your research group in previous collaboratory.
+* Task assigned to you by your research group in previous collaboratory:

+Sarosh: Researching about additional useful methods that are good to use for arabic texts

+Thom: TM again as well with his topics

+Jonathan: To-Pan work

+*Franzi:* clean data (excel), gather information about Tabari and Ibn Kathir, al-Razi and his connections.
+*All in Tafsir group:* research text re-use, madhhabs and their effect on tafsir quality and erudition, and the proposal.
+*John:* complete MFWs, histogram for each paper, and transliteration scheme and refine wordclouds.
+*Aysha:* work on lit review (introduction to Arab Spring and Arab media and similar studies outside of Arabic).
+*Jacob:* work on ToPan, provide feedback on visualizations, and help with lit review.
+*Tobias:* work on formatting issues (missing lines) and finding a way to compare topic modeling visualizations between papers.

 _In class:_